alexissavin/terraform-provider-solidserver/README.md

 SOLIDServer provider allows to manage several resources listed below.

 ### IP Subnet
-IP Subnet resource allows to create subnets from the following arguments :
+IP Subnet resource allows to create subnets from the following arguments:

 * `space` - (Required) The name of the space into which creating the IP subnet.
 * `block` - (Required) The name of the block into which creating the IP subnet.